Cirrus-Minor/witchblast/readme.txt

 - MOD Effect cooldown are now in the upper part of the interface
 - MOD Cooldown to pick up a potion we've dropped is now 5 seconds
 - MOD Explosive barrel is now red with an explosion symbol
+- MOD Some barrels are damaged at generation
+- MOD "Bomberman"-type rooms have always barrels at level 4 and above now
 - MOD Green blood and slime corpses have been desaturated for a better game visibility
 - MOD Level up divinity effect has been changed (was too close of the divinity intervention effect)
 - FIX Inputs are processed while the game window has no focus